$699 SPECIAL OFFER! $200 Off + $499 in Accessories Included!

 With some basic knowledge of common mattress materials, let’s now take a close look at each mattress model from both Nectar and GhostBed.

-Nectar has two mattress models: the original Nectar Mattress, and the plush Nectar Lush.
-These two models differ significantly in their performance and construction, as outlined below:
+Nectar has three mattress models: the original Nectar Mattress, the Nectar Premier, and the Nectar Premier Copper.
+These three models differ slightly in their performance and construction, as outlined below:

-The Nectar Lush is another all-foam model, which features three distinct foam layers.
+The Nectar Premier is another all-foam model that features three distinct foam layers.

 Next, a 2-inch layer of polyfoam serves as a transition layer.
 It provides some extra bounce, while also preventing the sleeper from sinking in too deep into the support core.
 The transition layer essentially acts as a buffer between the soft comfort layer and the much firmer support core.

-The Nectar Lush has a 7-inch support core of firm polyfoam.
+The Nectar Premier has a 7-inch support core of dense polyfoam.
 This provides a firm base for the mattress, supporting both the sleeper and the mattress itself.
+The cover is made from the same polyester blend found on the flagship Nectar Mattress.

 GhostBed offers four distinct models to choose from, including both all-foam and hybrid versions.
 The construction and design of each model are described below.